vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 ### Margin level: Maintenance
 Throughout the life of an open position, the minimum required amount to keep a position open is called the maintenance margin.
 It corresponds to the minimum amount required to cover a position during adverse market moves within a given probability level.

 The amount a trader will have held aside as maintenance margin is derived from the market's risk model.
-Specifically, it's based on a risk measure called the expected shortfall, used to evaluate the market or credit risk of the collective positions.
+Specifically, it's based on a risk measure called the expected shortfall, used to evaluate the market risk of the position and any open orders.

 If the margin balance drops below the maintenance margin level, the position closeout process gets initiated.